atiaprog/OracleApex_EBS_Integration/README.md

 # Follow this Steps  and apply it to your apex project to share it with same oracle ebs credintial and session
 **You Can Now Share Same Session with oracle ebs suite  and make smooth integration** .

+**Please Refer to Oracle White Paper as reference

 **In order to connect from Oracle E-Business Suite to your new Oracle Application Express Applications, a mechanism is required to hand control from Oracle E-Business Suite to Oracle Application Express.
 The following actions need to be performed: